Eleanor Butler MA Hons, PGDip (Couns), MBACP

 - Post Grad Dip, Person Centred Counselling, The Metanoia Institute

-- Post Grad Dip, Psychoanalytic Studies, The Tavistock and Portman NHS Trust
+- MA, Psychoanalytic Studies, The Tavistock and Portman NHS Trust

-- MA Hons, English Literature and Philosophy, Trinity College Dublin
+- BA Hons, English Literature and Philosophy, Trinity College Dublin

 - Many other CPD days with accredited providers.